tdwg/mids/source/md/information-elements-header.md

 <span id="1-introduction"></span>
 ## 1 Introduction
-This document contains information elements that are part of the most recent version of the Minimum Information about a Digital Specimen specification.
+This document contains all information elements that are part of the most recent version of the Minimum Information about a Digital Specimen (MIDS) specification.
+It also lists all recognized MIDS levels and schemas that bundle sets of information elements important for distinct specimen disciplines.

 ### 1.1 Status of the content of this document
-DRAFT
-In Section 5, the Element Name, Element URI, Label, Level, Definition, isRequiredBy are normative.
-The status of the SKOS mappings are to be decided.
-Labels and the values of all other properties (such as Usage Note, Purpose and Examples) are non-normative (informative).
+In the list of Information Elements, the Element Name, Element URI, Label, Level, Definition, isRequiredBy are normative.
+Labels and the values of all other properties (such as Mappings, Usage Note, Purpose and Examples) are non-normative (informative).
+Definitions of MIDS levels, disciplines and discipline schemas are normative.

 ### 1.2 RFC 2119 key words
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-### 1.3 Categories of information elements
+### 1.3 Definitions
-DRAFT

 <span id="2-borrowed-vocabulary"></span>
 ## 2 Borrowed Vocabulary
-MIDS does not borrow terms from other vocabularies but instead maps to those terms.
-When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use in those vocabularies.
-The IRIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.
+MIDS does not borrow terms from other standards, but instead uses mappings from MIDS information elements to those terms.
+When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use by those standards.

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)